Why Humidity Control is Essential After Water Damage

 Consequences of Not Controlling Humidity After Water Damage

 Now, let's look at the scene that unfolds when humidity is not regulated after water damage occurs.
-If you can picture the air being laden with moisture, you're not doing anything to mitigate this.
+Picture the air being laden with moisture, without doing anything to mitigate this.
+You might not even be aware of the problem.
 Perhaps you are starting to feel that all is well because the visible water is no more.
-However, if humidity is not controlled, there are signs that things begin to deteriorate.
+However, there are signs that show up with time when humidity runs out of control.

 • Mold Growth: Mold grows best when it is moist and damp.
 Mold grows very fast and poses a health risk to all the inhabitants of the home, particularly to those with breathing difficulties resulting from allergies.